TOEFL Diagnostic Test: The Secret Weapon for a 110+ Score

 THE SCIENCE BEHIND WHY EARLY DIAGNOSTICS BOOST TOEFL SCORES

-Research on deliberate practice shows that training built around specific feedback can elevate standardized-test scores by up to 30 percent.
+Research on deliberate practice consistently shows that training built around specific feedback outperforms generic study—often by a wide margin.
 Neuroscientists attribute this to myelination—extra layers around neural pathways that strengthen precisely where you practice.
 Starting with a diagnostic ensures every repetition targets the pathways that need reinforcement, accelerating improvement while trimming study hours.

 BREAKING DOWN THE IDEAL DIAGNOSTIC TEST STRUCTURE FOR TOEFL SUCCESS